-- num\classes¶ (int) Number of classes in the dataset. - normalize(Optional[str]) Normalization mode for confusion matrix.
-Choose from - None or 'none': no normalization (default) - 'true': normalization over the targets (most commonly used) - 'pred': normalization over the predictions - 'all': normalization over the whole matrix - threshold¶ (float) Threshold value for binary or multi-label probabilites. default: 0.5 - compute\on\step# (bool) Forward only calls update () and return None if this is set to False. default: True - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process\group# (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)
+- num classes # (int) Number of classes in the dataset. - normalize (Optional[str]) Normalization mode for confusion matrix.
+Choose from - None or 'none': no normalization (default) - 'true': normalization over the targets (most commonly used) - 'pred': normalization over the predictions - 'all': normalization over the whole matrix - threshold (float) Threshold value for binary or multi-label probabilites. default: 0.5 - multilabel # (bool) determines if data is multilabel or not. - compute\on\step # (bool) Forward only calls update () and return None if this is set to False, default: True - dist\sync\on\step¶ (bool) Synchronize metric state across processes at each forward() before returning the value at the step. default: False - process\group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)